On Easter morning, 2018:

 The hymn chosen for the service was one I love: "Morning Is Broken" by Eleanor Farjeon.
 Yes, the same Eleanor Farjeon who wrote The Glass Slipper and other classics of children's fiction.

-I first knew the song through Cat Stevens' version when I was a kid in the '70s, and it has personal significance.
+I first knew the song through Cat Stevens' version when I was an adolescent in the '70s, and it has personal significance.
 There were nights back then when I could not sleep at home due to the violence in our house, so I'd sleep instead somewhere outdoors (if the weather was warm enough), or in the family car (if it was cold).
 I've always been an early riser, and many a morning as the sky lightened I'd sing "Morning Has Broken" to cheer myself up.
-Back then, I could not have imagined I'd also sing it one day in the Devon hills, with my neighbors around me, my good dog beside me, my husband and daughter fast asleep in our warm little house below....
+Back then, I could not have imagined I'd also sing it one day in the hills of south-west England, with my neighbors around me, my good dog beside me, my husband and daughter fast asleep in our warm little house below....

 Yes, reader, I cried.
 I admit it.

 * I didn't photograph the Sunrise Service, or the people attending, in respect of privacy and the sacred nature of the event.
 These pictures of the fire were taken afterwards, with the Vicar's permission.